-It uses a questionnaire (as shown below - click to enlarge the image) that assesses your risk aversion, income and financial situation as well as other psychological characteristics that influence your relationships with investments, such as your attitude to risk and reward and losses.
+It uses a questionnaire (as shown below) that assesses your risk aversion, income and financial situation as well as other psychological characteristics that influence your relationships with investments, such as your attitude to risk and reward and losses.

-Once completed, you will be assigned a profile ranging from conservative to a pioneering investor.
 You can retake the questionnaire if you are unhappy with the result.
-Your profile will then determine which one of six Moneyfarm portfolios your money goes into.
-You can build a portfolio for free using Moneyfarm's portfolio tool without committing to the service.
+At this stage, Moneyfarm used to present the breakdown of the corresponding portfolios on screen but you are now encouraged to continue to full registration.
+If you are interested in seeing the asset allocation of your recommended portfolio then you can simply check this on Moneyfarm's website, as it is easily accessible information.
+You can build a portfolio for free yourself using Moneyfarm's portfolio tool without committing to the service.
 Registering is free and there is no obligation to invest any money.

 After the questionnaire, you need to set up your contributions and retirement date.
-You will be able to see how each portfolio is set up (an example is shown below) and what your likely returns could be based on how much you are planning to save and your risk level.
+You will be able to see how each portfolio is set up (an example is shown below), what your likely returns could be based on, how much you are planning to save and your risk level.
 This will help you decide if you need to invest more or adjust how much risk you want to take.
 All these details can be changed at any point.

 As mentioned earlier, your portfolio and suitability will be reviewed annually by Moneyfarm so you can assess if it is still on track to meet your goals - much in the same way that a financial adviser does.

 Once you are happy with your portfolio, you can invest money or transfer an existing pension across to Moneyfarm (more on this later).
-Once your money is invested into your chosen portfolio then the Moneyfarm will manage the portfolio and select the underlying ETFs.
+Once your money is invested into your chosen portfolio then Moneyfarm will manage the portfolio and select the underlying ETFs.
 The portfolio is rebalanced 3-4 times a year to minimise costs with the investment team providing the tactical oversight on their quantitative investment models.
 The investment committee meets monthly, although the team continually evaluates the portfolios.
 My sense from discussions with their Chief Investment Officer is that Moneyfarm place as much emphasis on risk management as they do with optimising returns.
-While this was a slight drag on Moneyarm's portfolios in 2017's equity market rally it meant that its portfolios held up well during the stock market sell-off in the spring of 2018 and so have outperformed their biggest rivals since Moneyfarm has launched.
-Later in this article I look at Moneyfarm's performance in more detail.
+While this was a slight drag on Moneyarm's portfolios in 2017's equity market rally it meant that its portfolios held up well during the stock market sell-off in the spring of 2018.
+Later in this article I look at Moneyfarm's performance in more detail versus its rivals.

 Does Moneyfarm’s pension have a minimum investment amount?

 Moneyfarm used to have a minimum investment of just £1, which made it a pretty attractive way to start saving for your retirement.
-But in July 2018 it changed this to a lump sum of £500, which can either come from yourself, a pension transfer, or from your employer if you can persuade your boss to contribute.
-If you want to set up a direct debit, you’ll need to set up a monthly contribution of at least £100.
-These contribution limits are in line with other robo-advice firms such as Nutmeg.
+But in July 2018 it changed this to a lump sum of £500 and in February 2020, the minimum was increased once again, this time to £5,000.
+In August 2021 Moneyfarm reduced its minimum investment amount once again, back to £500 and with no requirement to set up a monthly direct debit.
+The initial investment can either come from yourself, a pension transfer, or from your employer if you can persuade your boss to contribute.

-Beyond this, Moneyfarm lets you set your own contributions, subject to its minimum, but suggests starting with £1,500 to help diversify your risk.
+Beyond this, Moneyfarm lets you set your own contributions, subject to its minimum, explaining that the minimum investment of £500 helps to diversify your risk.